About Team Watience

 Team Watience is dedicated to increasing public awareness of aplastic anemia and other bone marrow failure diseases.

-Our goal is to create a caring place where aplastic anemia patients, caregivers, families and interested colloborators can come together to share their experience on healthy grieving, mental health, and disease support programs, especially within the South Asian and Muslim communities.
+To create a caring place where aplastic anemia patients, caregivers, families and interested collaborators cancome together to share their experience on healthy grieving, mental health, and disease support programs.

-Team Watience also aims to raise $60,000 for The Hadi Abdur Rasheed Research Fund, founded in 2018 in the memory of Hadi.
+Team Watience also aims to raise awareness about The Hadi Abdur Rasheed Research Fund, founded in 2018 in the memory of Hadi.

 We also are working together to promote the National Bone Marrow Donor Program registry, especially in minority communities; to reduce the terrible impact of bone marrow failure diseases, and improve survival rates nationwide.